JSON Schema Validator

 Each error shows three pieces of information: the path (e.g., $.users[0].email) identifying exactly where in your JSON the problem is, the keyword (e.g., format, required, type) identifying which schema rule was violated, and a human-readable message explaining the issue.
 Fix the errors from top to bottom.

-The sample schemas dropdown provides pre-built schemas for common use cases: an API response schema (with status, data array, and meta object), a package.json schema (validating npm package structure), and a config file schema (with app settings, database, and logging).
-They help you explore the tool's capabilities without writing a schema from scratch.
+The example buttons load pre-built schema and data pairs for common use cases: an API response schema, a package.json schema, and a config file schema.
+They populate both panels in one click so you can explore the validator without writing a schema from scratch.

 Yes.
 The validator recursively checks nested objects and arrays at every depth level.
 If a nested property violates its schema, the error path shows the full path (e.g., $.config.database.port) so you can locate the issue precisely.